AdaptiveConsulting/ReactGraph/README.md

 If I change the payment amount then I see the impact on the length of the loan
 ![README1](resources/README1.png)

-We can then visualise the dependencies between the different fields and how they are related:
+We can then visualise the dependencies between the different fields and how they are related (using the ReactGraph.Visualisation library `.ToDotFormat()` extension method):
 ![README3](resources/README3.png)

 We can also turn off formulas so we can just see the dependencies between fields